You may look at the betting and gambling industry and think there is a lot of healthy competition, with hundreds of brands now vying for our pennies.

-William Hill were ousted from top spot following the merger in 2016 of Britain’s second and third largest bookmakers in 2015, completed 2016.
-The new company, imaginatively named Ladbrokes-Coral Plc, generates nearly £2.5 billion in revenue each year and employees over 30,000 people and is listed on the FTSE 250.
+William Hill were ousted from the gambling industry’s top spot following the merger of Britain’s second and third largest bookmakers in 2015, completed 2016.
+The new company, imaginatively named Ladbrokes-Coral Plc, generated nearly £2.5 billion in revenue each year and employed over 30,000 people.

 Ladbrokes, Britain’s oldest betting company founded in 1886, and Coral, established in the 1926, have over 200 years experience of being a bookmaker between them.
-The group own nearly 4000 betting shops, although were forced to sell over 300 in the merger, and are two of the most recognisable brands on the British high street.
+The group own more than 4,000 betting shops, although were forced to sell over 300 in their 2016 merger, and are two of the most recognisable brands on the British high street.

-Coral, started by Joe Coral an on track bookmaker in the 1920’s, grew rapidly following legalisation of off-course betting shops in 1961, becoming one of the first bookies to take advantage.
-Merging with another company in 1971 to become Coral Leisure the group was acquired by Bass in 1981.
+Coral, started by an on track bookmaker called Joe Coral in the 1920’s, grew rapidly following legalisation of off-course betting shops in 1961, becoming one of the first bookies to take advantage.
+Merging with another company in 1971 to become Coral Leisure, the group was acquired by Bass in 1981.
 In 1997 Ladbrokes made their first attempt to buy Coral from Bass but this was blocked by the UK Monopolies and Mergers Commission at the time.
-Coral was sold to Morgan Grenfell, a private equity firm in 1999 and also merged with Eurobet, one of the first online betting sites, in the same year.
+Coral was instead sold in 1999 to Morgan Grenfell, a private equity firm, and also merged with Eurobet, one of the first online betting sites, in the same year.
 Gala bingo, founded in 1991 and operating over 150 halls with an additional online presence, merged with Coral in 2005 to form the Gala Coral Group.

-The group now generate over a third of their profits from digital sources and between them have more online customers than any other company.
+The group rebranded as Entain in 2020, and the group now generate more than 70% of their profits from digital sources as well as boasting more online customers than any other company.
 For more about each brand see our full reviews.

-For a long time William Hill were the largest betting company in the UK with over 2300 shops and just under £2 billion in annual revenues.
-The operator, which now generates up to £200 million in annual profits and is listed on the FTSE 250, comes from humble beginnings.
+For a long time William Hill were the largest betting company in the UK, with over 2300 shops and just under £2 billion in annual revenues.
+The operator, which regularly generated up to £200 million in annual profits towards the end of its independent life and was listed on the FTSE 250, comes from humble beginnings.

 In 1934 the company was founded by Mr William Hill, who following some early failures and illegal enterprises found he could make money using a loophole that allowed off-course betting using credit or post.
 Hill’s entered late into the betting shop industry, opening their first 5 years after the change in law in 1966, due to the founders belief they were a cancer to society.
 He relented when he saw how quickly his competitors were getting ahead.